|9 Min. Read||Dominic Dithurbide||August 12, 2022|

 Now it’s time to determine which areas you want to expand into.

 As you research, take local language and cultural nuances into consideration, and adapt your marketing plans accordingly.
-For example, let’s say you want to launch in Brazil.
+For example, let's say you want to launch in Brazil.
 That would require adapting your website and other marketing materials to reflect the local culture.
-This process, which is known as localization, would include:

 This ensures Brazilians feel as though the product is being marketed specifically to them.